Family Card

 WANTED: Does anyone have an image of Sarah Ann Stockdell?

-To half 2C1R Rhomer Johnson of Nevada, he guided me to our shared 2G Grandfather Clark Lawrence Johnson’s second family with his wife Vienna “Vina” McClure.
+To half 2C1R Rhomer Johnson of Nevada, he guided me to 2G Grandfather Clark Lawrence Johnson’s big second family with wife Vienna “Vina” McClure.
 Rhomer and I share Clark’s parents, our 3G Grandparents Matthew Johnson (1812-1864) and Mary J. “Polly” Cox (1812-1885).

 For Mom’s Trabucco and related families, I thank 3C Bruno De Marco from Moncalieri, Italy.
-He found this site on the internet and emailed me.
-Amazing how the internet has made the world a much smaller place.
+He discovered this site on the internet and emailed me.
+The internet has made the world a much smaller place.
 Bruno and I are rediscovering our Trabucco ancestors.
 We share 2G Grandparents Giovanni Battista Trabucco (1832-1895) and Maria Domenica Berttotti (1838-1910).

-With 7C1R Bonnie Vaccaro of Utah, we share 7G Grandparents Pietro Giuseppe Trabucco (1724-1753) and Barbara Gioanne Furno (1727-1807).
-Bonnie searches Agliè’s Catholic church records revealing many centuries of generations.
-Bonnie does it right, by finding an ancestor’s birth/baptism, wedding, and death records, many of which I’ve attached to several individuals here.
+And 7C1R Bonnie Vaccaro of Utah, with whom we share 7G Grandparents Pietro Giuseppe Trabucco (1724-1753) and Barbara Gioanne Furno (1727-1807).
+Bonnie searches Agliè’s church records, revealing centuries of generations.
+Bonnie does it right, finding an ancestor’s birth, baptism, wedding, and death records, many of which I’ve attached to individuals here.

-Helping with my Grandmother Mary Goettina’s lines, I thank 6C1R Professor Scott Swanson of Indiana, who researched extensive church records in the mountain town of Alpette, Italy.
-By the way, Scott is a professor of Medieval history.
-For many centuries our ancestors lived in the same tiny alpine village, and his research has been invaluable.
+Helping with my Grandmother Mary Goettina’s lines, I thank 6C1R Scott Swanson of Indiana, who researched church records in the mountain town of Alpette, Italy.
+Scott is a professor of Medieval history, and for centuries, our ancestors lived in the same Alpine village.
+His research has been invaluable.

-And finally, to our JOHNSON research group: Karen (Hay) Johnson, Rhomer Johnson, Jackie (Cothern) Boatman, Vivs Laliberte, Donald Johnson, David Johnson, and Bruce Wells, cousins who hail from all parts of America and Canada, thanks everyone for helping to find our way through the much too common “Johnson” surname back centuries.
-We’re still searching to discover the very first Johnson who came to America.
-Currently, we’re stuck shortly after the Revolutionary War!
+And finally, to our JOHNSON research group: Karen (Hay) Johnson, Rhomer Johnson, Jackie (Cothern) Boatman, Vivs Laliberte, Donald Johnson, David Johnson, and Bruce Wells, cousins who hail from all parts of America and Canada, thanks everyone for helping find our way through the very common “Johnson” surname forest back centuries.
+We’re searching for the first Johnson who came to America.

-All these relatives and friends are excellent family historians, and I’m happy and lucky to have found them thanks to DNA.
+These relatives are excellent family historians, and I’m happy to have found them through DNA.

-Many, many other relatives have provided information, and their names are listed in Sources or credited in an ancestor’s Notes.
-To read more about an ancestor, click on their name to see detailed information and my sources.
+Many other relatives have provided information, and their names are listed in Sources or credited in Notes.

 To all who have helped with what is here, Thank You!